duncancmt/fu/README.md

     from the specified amount
   * Upper bound: exactly compute the specified amount minus the tax, round it up

-"Normal" reflection tokens do not have these properties, and the author adopted these restrictions primarily to demonstrate mastery of the required numerical programming techniques.
+"Normal" reflection tokens do not have these properties, and the authors adopted these restrictions primarily to demonstrate mastery of the required numerical programming techniques.
 This creates some interesting game-theoretic interplay where it sometimes becomes advantageous to store tokens in multiple addresses,